 And yes, that footage exists, as well.

-This chilling performance came at the conclusion of the television program.
+This chilling performance -- in full costume, and the song in its entirety -- came at the conclusion of the television program.
 As noted, it isn't the glorious hymn to noble selflessness, boomed aloud to the heavens, that we're used to from the song.
 This is a man caught in his fantasy, needing it to happen, lost if it doesn't, fevered, strung taught, who's on the verge of breaking down, a mad man who chokes up, barely holding back his tears.
 All as he dreams his dream that is impossible.
 Willing it to come true

 Which, four decades later, it did.